-Leaf Packs: Large aggregations of leaves in streams.
+Leaf Packs: Large aggregations of leaves in the assessment area within the channel bottom or interacting with the floodplain.
 These features provide resources for macroinvertebrates including direct consumption, shelter from extreme discharge, and from predation, as well as an increased surface area for colonization.

-Fine Woody Debris: An accumulation of small sticks and branches.
+Fine Woody Debris: An accumulation or scattering of small sticks and branches within the channel bottom or interacting with the floodplain.

-Large (or coarse) woody debris: Logs, ranches, rootwads, or entire trees that enter and interact with a stream channel and the surrounding floodplain.
-A single piece of woody material, greater than 30 cm in diameter and greater than 3 m long.
+Large (or coarse) woody debris: Logs, branches, rootwads, or entire trees that interact with a stream channel and the surrounding floodplain that are at least 10cm in diameter and 2m in length.